Anodizing 101

 Image (3)

-Perfect for LEED Certification
+Perfect for LEED

 While it’s buildings themselves that get LEED certified, it’s the products used in those buildings that go towards qualifying for points.
 Anodized surfaces are an excellent choice for exterior product applications in which the architect is looking to maximize the building efficiency while avoiding negative impacts on the environment.
 The anodized aluminum used in a project today is 100% recyclable tomorrow.
 Anodized aluminum products do not outgas or emit toxic fumes like other coated materials.
 The anodizing process is 100% natural and will not negatively impact air quality.
 These factors all contribute to the awarding of LEED points in various categories, making it an ideal material to work with.